Montevideo Middle School

 Effective July 1, 1989, Montevideo Intermediate became Montevideo Middle School.

 On July 1, 1991, Mr. Rodeffer retired and Mr. Robert Scott was named principal.
-Mr. Scott retired on June 30, 2008 and Ms. Lisa Mikkiken served as principal for three years.
-On July 1, 2011, Drew Miller was named principal.
+Mr. Scott retired on June 30, 2008 and Ms. Lisa Milliken served as principal for three years.
+On July 1, 2011, Drew Miller was named principal until 2021, where he assumed the principalship at Mountain View Elementary.
+Jackie Baker was named principal of MMS on July 1, 2021.